Making the Most of Your Research – A Toolkit

 What this toolkit can do for you

-Aberdeen 2040 and research beyond academia
+Aberdeen 2040 and impact beyond academia

 The University is committed to being “open to all and dedicated to the pursuit of truth in the service of others.”
 Aberdeen 2040 is our commitment to using research, teaching, and learning for the common good; to share knowledge, challenge convention and bring positive change wherever possible.